rsocket/rsocket-tck/README.md

 The DSLs are designed to be human readable as well, and should require very little documentation to understand.
 Here is an example of the client side DSL
 ```
-  object clienttest extends ClientDSL {
+  object clienttest extends RequesterDSL {
   def main(args: Array[String]) {
-    Tests.runTests(this, this.writer)
+    RequesterTests.runTests(this, this.writer)
   }

   @Test